patrickfav/id-mask/README.md

 * 64 bit long words (8 byte)
 * 128 bit long words  (16 byte)

-Different Java types often used as identifiers can fit in these categories:
+This library supports various Java types often used as identifiers can fit in these categories:

 #### Option A: 64-bit integers (long)

-The most common case is an id with the type [`long`](https://docs.oracle.com/javase/7/docs/api/java/lang/Long.html).
+The most common case and the only one fitting in the '8 byte' category is an id with the type [`long`](https://docs.oracle.com/javase/7/docs/api/java/lang/Long.html).
 In Java a `long` is signed an can represent `-2^63` to `2^63 -1`.
 This IdMask supports this full range.

 Create a new instance by calling: